• Skip to primary navigation

 • Sesame Seeds - optional, for garnish when serving.

-🥢 Ingredients & Making Your Hibachi Cooking Oil
+🥢 How To Make Hibachi Cooking Oil

 The base cooking oil used by hibachi chefs combines 4 basic ingredients.
-Hibachi cooking oil is made with sesame seed oil, olive oil, rice cooking wine, and soy sauce.
+Hibachi cooking oil is made with sesame oil, olive oil, rice cooking wine, and soy sauce.

 Combine the oils, rice cooking wine, and soy sauce in a sealable container such as a jar or squeeze bottle for easy storage and use.
 Shake to combine before using.